 (a) All property interests, both real and personal, all actions, causes of action, defenses thereto and rights of every description and all liens possessed by the Town as of the effective date of this Charter shall be continued in the Town.
 The Town shall continue to be liable for all debts and obligations of every kind for which the Town is liable on that date.
 Nothing herein shall be construed to affect the right of the Town to collect any assessment, charge, debt or lien.
-Any rights or obligations of the Town Department that would fail, lapse or fall into breach by reason of any change in the powers, organizations or duties of Town officers, boards, commissions or authorities resulting from this Charter shall be assumed by the Board of Selectmen, unless otherwise provided by ordinance, resolution or the terms of this Charter.
+Any rights or obligations of a Town Department, other than those of the Board of Education, that would fail, lapse or fall into breach by reason of any change in the powers, organizations or duties of Town officers, boards, commissions or authorities resulting from this Charter shall be assumed by the Board of Selectmen, unless otherwise provided by ordinance, resolution or the terms of this Charter.